Home

 Motor oils are classified by viscosity using a rating system — the SAE standard.

+The letters “SAE” should precede the oil viscosity on the motor oil labeling.
+If it doesn’t, the oil might not comply with the SAE viscosity grade.
 This means that if your engine manufacturer recommends “SAE 5W30 oil,” one labeled as just “5W30 oil” might not meet the viscosity characteristics of the recommended oil.

 Now that you know the SAE definition for motor oil, let’s understand the SAE oil number.